-Direct certification is a federally mandated electronic data-matching process that determines the eligibility for free school meals based on student participation in other need-based programs.
+Direct certification is a federally mandated electronic data-matching process that determines the eligibility for free school meals based on if a student participates in other need-based programs.
 Students are eligible for school meals through direct certification if they meet any of these criteria:

-- Live in households receiving Supplemental Nutrition Assistance Program (SNAP, formerly "food stamps") benefits - Live in households at or below 133 percent of the Federal Poverty Level and a child receives Medicaid benefits - Live in households receiving Temporary Assistance for Needy Families (TANF) cash assistance - Live in households receiving Food Distribution Program on Indian Reservations (FDPIR) benefits - Are enrolled in foster care; migrant, homeless, or runaway programs; Head Start, or state-sponsored prekindergarten programs meals (both breakfast and lunch) to all students in schools where at least 40 percent of students are directly certified.
-By investing in improving direct certification rates, eligible districts can increase the reimbursements they would receive under CEP and make it a financially viable option to implement.
-For more information on CEP, please refer to our new fact sheet.
+- Live in households receiving Supplemental Nutrition Assistance Program (SNAP, formerly "food stamps") benefits - Live in households at or below 133 percent of the Federal Poverty Level and a child receives Medicaid benefits - Live in households receiving Temporary Assistance for Needy Families (TANF) cash assistance - Live in households receiving Food Distribution Program on Indian Reservations (FDPIR) benefits - Are enrolled in foster care; migrant, homeless, or runaway programs; Head Start, or state-sponsored prekindergarten programs

 "Years ago we were on Provision 2, and when we learned about CEP, we decided to make that jump over only because we had a fairly high percentage of students who were meal recipients.
 It turned out to be the best thing we could have done because the percentage of meals that were claimed as free were a lot higher than when we were in Provision 2."

-- RIO GRANDE CITY CISD
+- RIO GRANDE CITY CSD

 Why Direct Certification?

-INCREASES STATE FUNDING/REVENUE FOR SCHOOLS

-The more kids directly certified, the more money available to schools.
+INCREASES STATE FUNDING/REVENUE FOR SCHOOLS The more kids directly certified, the more money available to schools.